Allison P Squires

 Allison P Squires's additional information

 Allison P Squires, Ph.D., FAAN, RN, is a professor and the Director of the Global Consortium of Nursing and Midwifery Studies, or GCNMS.
-The GCNMS is a 70-country research consortium collaborating on research capacity-building projects in nursing and midwifery globally.
-The consortium's current collaboration is examining the long-term effects of the COVID-19 pandemic on the nursing and midwifery workforces globally.
+The GCNMS is an 82-country research consortium collaborating on research capacity-building projects in nursing and midwifery globally.
+The consortium's current research study is examining the long-term effects of the COVID-19 pandemic on the nursing and midwifery workforces globally to understand how to improve global pandemic response implementation protocols for the largest frontline workforce cadre.
 Domestically, her research focuses on improving immigrant and refugee health outcomes with a special interest in addressing inequities in health outcomes resulting from language discordance during a healthcare encounter.
+For both, she is an expert in contextual considerations of global health care services implementation.

 Prof. Squires has consulted with the Migration Policy Institute and the World Bank on nursing and health workforce issues and produced several major policy analyses with their teams.
-A prolific writer, Squires has authored over 200 publications, including 125+ in peer-reviewed journals.
-She serves as an associate editor of the International Journal of Nursing Studies since 2012.
+A prolific writer, Squires has authored over 200 publications, including 140+ in peer-reviewed journals.
+She serves as an associate editor of the top-ranked International Journal of Nursing Studies since 2012.
 She was the 2019–2020 Distinguished Nurse Scholar in Residence for the National Academy of Medicine where she worked on the consensus study "Future of Nursing 2020–2030: Charting a Path to Achieve Equity".
 In 2023, she received the Outstanding Mentor Award from the Interdisciplinary Research Group on Nursing Issues interest group of Academy Health.

 Prior to entering academia full-time, Squires worked as a staff nurse in solid organ transplant and as a staff educator for 11 years in the U.S. healthcare system.
 Her practice has since shifted largely to community-based nursing roles as a volunteer.

 Prof. Squires received her Ph.D. at Yale University, MSN at Duquesne University, and BSN with a minor in Latin American Studies at the University of Pennsylvania.
 She completed a Post-Doctoral Fellowship in Health Outcomes Research at the University of Pennsylvania.
-In addition to her primary appointment at the College of Nursing, at NYU she holds affiliated faculty appointments/affiliations with the Department of General Internal Medicine at the Grossman School of Medicine, the Center for Latin American Studies, and the Center for Drug Use and HIV Research.
+In addition to her primary appointment at the Rory Meyers College of Nursing at NYU, she holds affiliated faculty appointments/affiliations with the Department of General Internal Medicine at the Grossman School of Medicine, the Center for Latin American Studies, and the Center for Drug Use and HIV Research.

 She is currently accepting Ph.D. students and/or post-doctoral fellows/associates with interests in the following areas: 1) global health, 2) migration & immigrant health, and 3) health services and workforce research.